-Forms NC-1099PS and NC-1099NRS must be filed with North Carolina; however, other reports of 1099 information (interest, rents, premium, dividends, annuities, etc.) are not required to be reported to North Carolina unless the payments have not been reported to the Internal Revenue Service.
+Forms NC-1099PS, NC-1099NRS, and Federal Form 1099-R must be filed with North Carolina; however, other reports of 1099 information (interest, rents, premium, dividends, etc.) are not required to be reported to North Carolina unless the payments have not been reported to the Internal Revenue Service.

-XVIII.
+XIX.
 Subject: Estimated Income Tax (G.S.
 105-163.15)